DISIC/politique-de-contribution-open-source/faq.en.md

 ### "Am I affected by this open source contribution policy?"

-As stated in the introduction, if the Law for a Digital Republic applies to the entire administration, the scope of the DINSIC focuses on the central administrations (with some exceptions according to Decree No. 2014-879 of August 1 2014).
+As stated in the introduction, if the Law for a Digital Republic applies to the entire administration, the scope of the DINUM focuses on the central administrations (with some exceptions according to Decree No. 2014-879 of August 1 2014).

 If you are part of a local authority, this policy does not apply to you, even though the Law for a Digital Republic applies.